-Dexus uses its expertise, scale and knowledge of the Australian real asset marketplace to create and manage property and infrastructure investments for our third-party capital partners and investors in our Funds Management business.
+Dexus uses its expertise, scale and knowledge of the Australasian real asset marketplace to create and manage property and infrastructure investments for our third party capital partners and investors.

 A high standard of corporate governance is vital for attracting, retaining and reinforcing the confidence of these third party capital partners and investors.